udacity/ud615/labs/monitoring-and-health-checks.md

 kubectl describe pods healthy-monolith
 ```

-Examaine the events for the `healthy-monolith` Pod.
+> Notice the events for the `healthy-monolith` Pod report details about failing readiness probe.

 Force the `monolith` container readiness probe to pass.
 Use the `curl` command to toggle the readiness probe status: